jesseduffield/lazygit/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/8456633/201500566-ffe9105d-6030-4cc7-a525-6570b0b413a2.png)

+To run lazygit from within the integrated terminal just go `go run main.go`

 This allows you to contribute to Lazygit without needing to install anything on your local machine.
 The Codespace has all the necessary tools and extensions pre-installed.

 ## Code of conduct